 Temporary Faculty Pool

-The Department of Communications at California State University, Dominguez Hills (CSUDH), invites highly qualified, motivated, and well-organized, applicants for a pool temporary of part-time teaching appointments for its Film, Television, and Media B.A. program.
+The Department of Graduate Education at California State University, Dominguez Hills (CSUDH), invites highly qualified, motivated, and well-organized, applicants for part-time teaching appointments.

 At CSUDH, we celebrate and respect diversity in all forms that include every race, religion, gender, ethnicity, veterans, people with varied abilities, and members of the LGBTQ+ community.
 CSUDH is seeking applications from candidates who can demonstrate experience in teaching and working with individuals from diverse backgrounds and contribute to the University's mission, vision, and core values.

-For more information: Mission, Vision, and Core Values Department of Communications
+For more information: Mission, Vision, and Core Values Department of Graduate Education

 The temporary faculty pool is continuously open, and positions are filled as needed, based on student enrollment and funding.
 Candidates may need to be available to begin teaching on short notice.
 The Fall term begins in late August and ends in mid-December; the Spring term begins mid-January and ends in mid-May.
 Opportunities for teaching during the Summer Sessions may also be available.
 Responsibilities

-- Applicants must have experience in teaching and working with colleagues from diverse ages, socioeconomic, cultural, and academic backgrounds.
+- Experience in teaching and working with colleagues from diverse ages, socioeconomic, cultural, and academic backgrounds.

 A complete application is required and must include:

 - Current Curriculum Vitae or Resume with contact information